 Product Roadmaps Serve a Larger Purpose

-They're also powerful tools for aligning internal stakeholders with the direction that your product is headed.
+They’re also powerful tools for aligning internal stakeholders with the direction that your product is headed.
 As an example, providing sales teams with visibility on where your product is headed will enable them to sell more confidently in the field.
-Doing so enables you to secure the buy-in of executives from various internal departments.
+Doing so allows you to secure the buy-in of executives from various internal departments.

-Similarly, you'll also be able to provide clarity to external stakeholders such as customer executives and customer users.
+You’ll also be able to provide clarity to external stakeholders such as customer executives and customer users.
 If you decide to publish your product roadmap, you can set expectations around which new features are in scope, which are out of scope, and when they can expect you to deliver those items.

 Furthermore, by sharing with customers, you can gather feedback from customers on why certain items should be added or removed.
 Many times, roadmaps can even be used to sell or persuade customers to buy into the startup’s current offering so that they can be part of upcoming improvements or features down the line.

-Done correctly, product roadmaps are powerful tools that enable product managers to drive impact and alignment across key stakeholders.
+When done the right way, product roadmaps are powerful tools that enable product managers to drive impact and alignment across key stakeholders.

 Almost all product professionals today use product roadmaps.
 Asking other product experts is a great way to see how they go around the concept.